ryanatkn/gro/src/docs/gen.md

 It adds a layer of indirection between the code you write and run, and it's possible to tie yourself into knots with dependencies.
-Also, you could introduce security vulnerabilities if you fail to escape certain inputs,
+Also, you could introduce security vulnerabilities if you fail to escape certain inputs.
-There's no support for sourcemaps yet, and I have no plans for them.
+There's no support for sourcemaps and I have no plans for them.
 (I would accept contributions, but I think it's a hard problem to do well, and I don't know what the payoffs would be)